High Asset Divorce

 At the Family Law Firm of Donna J. Smiedt, Donna and her team understand how to locate and assess all domestic and foreign assets.

 Many couples in the greater Dallas-Fort Worth area with high-value estates have signed either prenuptial or postnuptial agreements.
-In the event of a dissolution of the marriage, interpreting and enforcing these documents correctly can have a significant impact on a high-asset divorce.
+In the event of a dissolution of the marriage, interpreting and enforcing these documents correctly can have a significant impact.
 Our Arlington divorce lawyers have the training and the skills necessary to properly handle these contracts.

 Although prenups and postnups are legally binding contracts, there are viable strategies for contesting their validity.
-For example, if one spouse had hidden assets at the time that the document was signed, and those assets came to light later, the agreement may be invalidated.
+For example, if one spouse had hidden assets at the time that the document was signed, and those assets came to light later, the agreement may be invalidated, and the assets may receive a new valuation.
 Or, if one member of the couple believes that they were forced to sign a document against their will, the contract may not hold up in court.

 If you and your spouse are heading towards a high-asset divorce, you need a lawyer who knows how to handle even the most complicated divorce cases.
 You need a divorce lawyer like Donna J. Smiedt, who proudly serves clients throughout Southlake and Westover Hills.